It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Austin Powers and Mini-Me do this in Goldmember with Mini-Me on the bottom.

-- Done to truly astounding effect in The Court Jester, where three normal-sized people suddenly become six little people.
+- Done to truly astounding effect in The Court Jester, where three average-sized people suddenly become six little people.

 - During Sean Connery's Agamemnon scenes in Time Bandits, three dancers become six shorter dancers.